Protecting Your Logo from Copycats: Essential Australian Legal Steps

 • Identifying infringement involves determining if another business’s logo is substantially identical or deceptively similar to yours.

-• Legal avenues include sending a cease and desist letter and, if necessary, pursuing court action or ADR methods.
+• Legal avenues include sending a cease and desist letter and, if necessary, pursuing court action.

 • Proactive measures such as thorough market research, copyright protection, and working with IP professionals are crucial for preventing future infringements.